Varicose Veins Facts That You Need to Know

 3. Varicose veins don’t just occur in your legs

-While the majority of varicose veins sufferers can thank genetics for their troubles, there are ways that you can decrease your chances of developing varicose veins.
+While the majority of varicose vein sufferers can thank genetics for their troubles, there are ways that you can decrease your chances of developing varicose veins.

 - Keep a healthy weight